microsoft/pxt-adafruit/docs/getting-started.md

     `)
 ```

-To transfer your code to the BBC micro:bit,
+To move your program from your computer to the BBC micro:bit:
-* connect your micro:bit to the computer using the USB cable
+* Connect your micro:bit to the computer with the USB cable.
-* click on **Compile**
+* Click **Compile**.
-* drag&drop the **.hex** file into the **MICROBIT** drive
+* Drag and drop the new file whose name ends in **.hex** into the **MICROBIT** window.
-* wait till the yellow light is done blinking!
+* Wait until the yellow light stops blinking!

-### Show animation Forever
+### Show Animation Forever

-Show one image after the other to create an animation by snapping them together.
+Show one image after another by snapping blocks together to create an
+animation (like a cartoon)!

 ```blocks
     basic.showLeds(`